jetkan-yk/cs50ai-test/README.md

 - Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz
 - Python 3.9.5 64-bit
 - Visual Studio Code w/Pylance (latest release)

-## 🤹 Improvement

-I am currently auditing this course, more solutions and test cases will be added in the near future!</br>

-Feel free to [create an issue](https://github.com/jetkan-yk/cs50ai-test/issues/new) if you want to contribute to the repo!

 ## 🏆 Acknowledgement